Pranavi7777/Pranavi7777/README.md

 ### Interested in Data, AI/ML, Analytics or Software Development?

-I'm open to **learning opportunities, collaborations, internshipsand entry-level roles** where I can contribute, learn, and grow.
+I'm open to **learning opportunities, collaborations, internships, and entry-level roles** where I can contribute, learn, and grow.

 <br>